 Make sure Mod Podge is at the top, inside, and bottom of the can.
 Then, add the paper clips to hold the sock while drying on top.
 Use as many paper clips as you need to keep the sock fabric down while drying.
 On the bottom, lay the sock end on the bottom and add more Mod Podge.
 Then, lay it on a surface to dry.

 Now let the soup can dry completely overnight.

 Then, the next day, turn it over and press down the fabric to level it off at the bottom of the can.

 Now, remove the paper clips from around the top.

 Measure the red peel and stick felt to make sure it will fit inside the can.

 Add the felt to the inside of the can.
 Roll the felt with the backing facing out.
-Be sure to remove some of the backings when you start so it is easier to take off the rest when you unroll it in the can.
-Press firmly and it will attach to the can.
+Be sure to remove some backings when you start, so it is easier to take off the rest when you unroll it in the can.
+Press firmly, and it will attach to the can.

 Then, hot glue the ribbon at the top and bottom of the can.

 Here's how it looks when it is finished.
 What do you think?
 Cute, right?
 Would you try this?
 Please leave a comment below.